SatyrSatire

 The word satire comes from the Latin satura, meaning a full dish — a medley, a miscellany, a platter of mixed items.
 The satyr is a creature from Greek mythology: part man, part goat, associated with forests, wine, and a general atmosphere of poor decision-making.
 The two words share no etymological relationship.
 Scholars have confirmed this.
 We did not require confirmation.

-We chose the satyr anyway.
-The satyr seemed right.
-The satyr is earnest in its appetites, uncritical of its enthusiasms, and completely convinced it understands the situation.
-We felt this described our coverage accurately.
+We chose the satyr precisely because of the poor decision-making.
 We stand by the choice.
-We are not taking questions about the choice.
+We are not taking notes about the choice.

 Everything published in Satyr Satire is satirical fiction.
 No events depicted have occurred.
-No individuals quoted have said what they are quoted as saying.
-No organizations described have done what they are described as doing.
+No organizations or persons described have done what they are described as doing.
 No scientists have found what they are reported to have found.
 No naval commanders have invoked what they are reported to have invoked.

-It also includes you.
 You are a fictional reader, reading fictional news, about fictional events, in a world that is proceeding more or less as described regardless.
-Satyr Satire thanks you for your fictional continued readership.
-We could not do this without you.
-We could not do this with you either.
-We are doing it anyway.
+At least that is what we believe.

 Satyr Satire holds its reporters to a high standard of earnestness.
 We do not editorialize.
-We do not wink.
+We do not correct spelling or grammar.
 We report what people say, and what they say is the story.

 Corrections are issued when errors are confirmed.
 Errors are confirmed when they become impossible to deny.
 Satyr Satire has issued eleven corrections in its history.
 We are proud of this number.

 All reporting is attributed to Staff Reporter.
-This is not because we have only one reporter.
-We have several.
-They prefer it this way.
+We suspect they may be AI.
+They prefer anonyminity.

-Satyr Satire is proud to partner with Forever Paper and Forever Ink, whose commitment to permanence aligns with our editorial values.
+Satyr Satire is proud to partner with Forever Paper and Forever Ink, whose commitment to permanence is something we admire and could only dream of having.
 When the servers go down, the record stands.
 Benjamin Franklin believed this.
 It is printed on Forever Paper.
+We have a copy somewhere.
+We may also ask for barter trade, as long as it is untaxable.